 The MIT Clean Energy Prize is a multi-stage, student-organized business plan competition.
-In 2017, student entrepreneurial teams competed for a $100,000 Grand Prize and over $100,000 in category prizes, among other awards.
+In 2017, student entrepreneurial teams competed for a $100,000 Grand Prize and roughly $100,000 in category prizes, among other awards.
 University teams from across the United States enter their business ideas in one of four categories:

 Improving Energy Usage

 Energy for Developing Economies

 The prize structure changes slightly from year to year to ensure the CEP's relevance in a rapidly changing clean energy economy.
 However, the prize structure will be as depicted below.